jmartin82/mmock/README.md

 #### Persist

-* *name*: The relative path from config-persist-path to the file where the ressponse body will be persisted.
+* *name*: The relative path from config-persist-path to the file where the ressponse body will be persisted or {collectionName}/{itemId} if you are using mongo.
 It allows vars.
 * *delete*: True or false.
 This is useful for making **DELETE** verb to delete the file.
 * *amqp*: Configuration for sending message to AMQP server.
 If such configuration is present a message will be sent to the configured server.